StephanBorucki/MusizierenUeberDasInternet/README.md

 As part of this project, measurement methods were found to assess the transmission quality.
 In addition, a measuring device was developed with which the transmission quality can be easily measured.

--> More information on the measurement PCB can be found at: https://github.com/NilsAngelmann/Audio-Measurement-Tool
+-> More and updated information on the measurement PCB can be found at: https://github.com/NilsAngelmann/Audio-Measurement-Tool

 File description: